 Although developed independently, hardware and software must complement each other in functionality for the smooth operation of the application.
 For instance, a web application created in HTML must operate on all devices, irrespective of the specifications.
 In mobile device compatibility testing, responsive applications are the most appreciated.

 Although it sounds simple, the implementation is complex.
 There are numerous combinations of operating systems, versions, and browser types.
 These numbers are constantly increasing with the introduction of upgraded technology.
-Performing compatibility testing procedures can improve user experiences across mobile apps interfaces.
+Performing device compatibility testing procedures can improve user experiences across mobile apps interfaces.

 Compatibility testing- what is it?